containers/podman-desktop/website/docs/Installation/windows-install.md

 **2. Once installation is completed, you are ready to use Podman Desktop.**

-After the installation of Podman Engine, your home screen would like the one in the image below.
+After the installation of Podman Engine, your home screen look like the one in the image below.

 ![img4](img/windows/podman-desktop-ready.png)